-The following article was written by financial advisor John Olsen over 10 years ago.
+The following article was written by financial advisor John Olsen about 15 years ago.
 At the time, the stock market like now had been hit with a substantial correction.
 Company stock and option holdings had lost considerable value and many recipients believed the loss was permanent.
 However, we all know the stock market recovered leading to the longest and biggest bull market on record.
 So John’s sage advice back then regarding providing equity compensation guidance bears repeating given the current financial crisis.

 For the last several years, having one’s money “in the market” has been like swimming against a rip tide.
 No matter what you do, you seem to get farther and farther away from safety and closer and closer to getting sucked under.
 Conventional wisdom tells us to “hang in there” because sooner or later the tide will change and we’ll be fine.

 For most of us, that’s small comfort.
 For our clients who have employer stock options, it may seem even worse.
 Their incentive and non-qualified options are, in many cases, “under water” (i.e.: their strike price is higher than the current price of the employer’s stock).
 Some of those options may never have been “in the money”, but are a lot further away now.
 Others were “in the money”, but their owners waited too long to exercise them (or couldn’t exercise them because they weren’t vested), and now they seem worthless.